 So how much can we expect to pay for this new pair of Apple AirPods Pro wireless headphones?
 This is Apple, so don't expect them to come with a cheap and cheerful price tag.
 Most true wireless earbuds command a premium – even more so when they bear an Apple logo.

-That would probably put them in the firing line of rivals from Sennheiser (the Sennheiser Momentum True Wireless 2 or their yet-to-be-announced sequels) and Sony (the Sony WF-1000XM3 or their successors, the WF-1000XM4).
+That would put them in the firing line of rivals from Sennheiser (the Sennheiser Momentum True Wireless 3 or still-excellent predecessors) and Sony (the Sony WF-1000XM4 or again, still-excellent WF-1000XM3).

-That said, Bloomberg reckons that packing noise-cancellation, wireless antennas and microphones into a smaller AirPods Pro earbud housing has so far proved challenging.
-Perhaps for now we should cross our fingers for – but not bet our homes on – a stem-free aesthetic.
+However, Bloomberg reckons that packing noise-cancellation, wireless antennas and microphones into a smaller AirPods Pro earbud housing has so far proved challenging.
+Which could explain why a recent report suggests that the 'big redesign' has been scrapped.

 It seems the new AirPods Pro model will be powered by a new Apple wireless chip, which could have the potential to bring about improved noise cancellation, usability functions and battery life.